LinkWellNodes/Documentation/docs/services/jobs/Jobs-and-Pricing.md

 ## How oracle fees work

-When you make a request to a Chainlink node, a fee (denominated in `LINK`) is sent along with your request.
-This fee varies by the specific **network** and **data type**, and is set by the oracle node operator.
+When you make a request to a Chainlink oracle, a fee (denominated in `LINK`) is sent along with your request.
+This fee varies by the specific **network** and **data type**, and is set by the node operator.

-After retrieving your requested data, the node operator writes the result onto the blockchain, which involves an on-chain transaction.
-This transaction costs **gas**, which is paid for by the node operator in the currency of the respective chain's native gas token (ie, `ETH`).
+After retrieving your requested data, the oracle writes the result onto the blockchain, which involves an on-chain transaction.
+This transaction costs **gas**, which is for paid by the node operator in the currency of the respective chain's native gas token (ie, `ETH`).

 ?> To ensure you send the appropriate amount of LINK with your request, please ensure that your consumer contract is funded with sufficient LINK token, and that the `fee` variable within your consumer contract matches the one specified within our documentation for the related job.